 In 2002 a new Professionalism policy was introduced into Police Orders that specifies rights and responsibilities for creating and maintaining a positive work environment and preventing workplace discrimination and harassment.
-Accountabilities around the Promise and the Professionalism policy were written into all staff performance plans.
+Accountabilities around the Professionalism policy were written into all staff performance plans.
 Guides were provided to middle managers on how to build a culture of professionalism.

 In 2004 a review was conducted of the Coach Officer program (Coach Officers are assigned to every recruit constable).
 Substantial changes were made consistent with the Focus on Professionalism.
 A longitudinal study of new recruits was initiated in partnership with Nipissing University to evaluate the impact and effectiveness of various OPP practices on officer job performance and career satisfaction.
 Factors to be assessed include differences related to gender, race, and ethnicity.
+The longitudinal study is further described in the document entitled "OPP Response to Commission Part II Queries".